 How did OneNet start?

 In the early 90s, legislators identified the need for a statewide network to connect Oklahoma’s rural schools.
 OneNet was created as a research and education network to replace the State Regents’ Educational Telecommunications Network (ETN), which delivered distance learning courses to students.
-OneNet’s network equipment was housed on the higher education campuses across the state, enabling us to deliver high-speed internet to our state’s rural communities.
+OneNet’s network equipment was housed on the higher education campuses across the state, enabling us to deliver services to rural communities.
 OneNet became fully operational in 1996.
-Not only are we still governed by the State Regents today, but we also continue to operate interdependently with the higher education system.
+We are still governed by the State Regents today and continue to operate interdependently with the higher education system.
 Learn how OneNet partners with Oklahoma State University Center for Health Sciences to advance telemedicine initiatives across the state in this video.

 How does OneNet partner with the private sector?